 \section{Introduction}

-Let $\mathcal{A}(n)$ be an arithmetical function with the generating Dirichlet series $G(s)$.
+Let $a(n)$ be an arithmetical function with the generating Dirichlet series $G(s)$.
 Assume $G(s)$ has a meromorphic continuation to the whole $s$-plane.
-If $G(s)$ has a pole, the summatory function, which is defined as $S(X):= \sum_{n \leq X} \mathcal{A}(n)$, will have a main term.
-At the core of numerous central problems in number theory lies the quest for asymptotic formulae that can provide the most precise approximation for the summatory function $S(X)$.
-Many studies on averages of various traditional arithmetical functions have been conducted in recent years.
-The divisor function was one of them that had a lot of academic research done on it as it frequently occurs in the study of the asymptotic behaviour of the Riemann zeta function.
+If $G(s)$ has a pole, the summatory function, which is defined as $S(X):= \sum_{n \leqslant X} a(n)$, will have a main term of size $X$.
+At the core of numerous central problems in number theory lies the quest for an asymptotic formula that can provide the most precise approximation for the summatory function $S(X)$.
+Many studies on the averages of various traditional arithmetical functions have been conducted in recent years.
+The divisor function was one of them that had a lot of academic research done on it as it frequently occurs in the study of the asymptotic behavior of the Riemann zeta function.

-The classical divisor function can be generalized to higher divisor functions.
-For an integer $\ell \geq 2$, put
+The classical divisor function has a generalization to higher divisor functions.
+For an integer $\ell \geqslant2$, put

-to be the $\ell$th divisor function with the generating Dirichlet series $\zeta^\ell(s)$.
+to be the $\ell$-th divisor function with the generating Dirichlet series $\zeta^\ell(s)$.
 When $\ell=2$, it represents the classical divisor function.
-The values $d_\ell(n)$ fluctuate quite considerably as $n$ varies, but the average behaviour is reasonably stable.
-Their statistical behaviour can be measured in various ways, most interestingly perhaps by considering mean values over sparse sequences.
-One of the most considered sequences is ${P(n)}$ where $P(x)$ is a polynomial in $\mathbb{Z}[x]$.
-C. Hooley in \cite{CH} proved that
+The values of $d_\ell(n)$ fluctuate quite considerably as $n$ varies, but the average behavior is reasonably stable.
+Their statistical behavior can be measured in various ways, perhaps most interestingly by considering mean values over sparse sequences.
+One of the most commonly considered sequences is $\{P(n)\}_{n\geqslant 1}$ where $P(x)$ is a polynomial in $\mathbb{Z}[x]$.
+Hooley \cite{Hooley2} proved that

 for any fixed $a \in \mathbb{Z}$ such that $-a$ is not a perfect square, where $c_1$ and $c_2$ are constants depending only on $a$.
 For polynomials in more than one variable, the problem has been studied extensively for the von Mangoldt function $\Lambda(n)$.
-As an example, the demonstration of the infinite nature of primes of the form $x^2+y^4$ was achieved by Friedlander and Iwaniec \cite{FIvon}, while the proof of the infinitude of primes of the form $x^3 + 2y^3$ was established by Heath-Brown \cite{HB}.
+As an example, the proof of the infinite nature of primes of the form $x^2+y^4$ was achieved by Friedlander and Iwaniec \cite{FI06}, while the proof of the infinitude of primes of the form $x^3 + 2y^3$ was established by Heath-Brown \cite{HB}.
 Investigating the analogous sum with $\Lambda(n)$ replaced by the generalized divisor function $d_\ell(n)$ holds notable importance.
-Let $i\geq 3$ be a positive integer; many authors considered the sums of the form
+Let $i\geqslant3$ be a positive integer.
+Many authors have considered the sums of the form